-15.2 After introduction of self-assessment vide Finance Act, 2011, the onus lies on the importer for making true and correct declaration in all aspects in the Bill of Entry and to pay the correct amount of duty.
-In the instant case, importer had self-assessed both the bills of entry but did not pay the correct amount of import duties by way of mis-declaration and mis-classification with intent to evade payment of legitimate customs duty.
+15.1 After introduction of self-assessment vide Finance Act, 2011, the onus lies on the importer for making true and correct declaration in all aspects in the Bill of Entry and to pay the correct amount of duty.
+In the instant case, importer had self-assessed both the bill of entry but did not pay the correct amount of import duties by way of mis-declaration and mis-classification with intent to evade payment of legitimate customs duty.
 So, it appears that the importer, M/s Shiva Fabrics is liable to a penal action as provided under Section 112(a), 112(b) and Section 114AA of the Customs Act, 1962 for being involved in importation of goods by mis-declaring the description of the same in the import documents so as to enable them to mis-declare the value of the goods and also avail the benefit of paying the customs duties at much lower rate.

-16.1 Section 112 reads as follows:
+15.2 The relevant portion of Section 112 reads as follows:

 Section 112.
-Penalty for improper importation of goods, etc.- act or omission would render such goods liable to confiscation under section 111, or abets the doing or omission of such an act, or
+Penalty for improper importation of goods, etc.-